tylerpoel/cs344/Project/README.md

 Computer Generated Star Wars Script.

 For the final project in CS344 at Calvin University.
-Tyler Poel
-May 20, 2020
+Tyler Poel, May 20, 2020

 This project goal is to create a LSTM network that, when fed a text file, will generate new text, based off of the text